openshift/training/beta-3-setup.md

 ### Create a Project
 Using the skills you have learned earlier in the training, create a new project for the EAP example.
-Choose a user as the administrator, and make sure to use that user in the subsequent commands as necessary.
+Choose a user as the administrator for the newly created project.

 ### Instantiate the Template
 When we imported the imagestreams into the `openshift` namespace earlier, we also brought in JBoss EAP and Tomcat STI builder images.
+Changes made upstream now requires additional imagestreams to be added aside from those brought in previously.

+Execute the following command as `root` to add the additional imagestreams to the `openshift` project

+    osc create -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/jboss-image-streams.json -n openshift

 There are currently several application templates that can be used with these images, except they leverage some features that were not available at the time beta3 was cut.

-We can still use them, but not in the same way we used the "Quickstart" template arlier.
+We can still use them, but not in the same way we used the "Quickstart" template earlier.
 We will have to process them from the CLI and massage them to substitute some variables.

 If you simply execute the following: